ADHD Medication Titration in Berkshire

 Our Berkshire-based ADHD titration service is suitable for:

-• children and adults with a formal ADHD diagnosis
+• adults or children with a confirmed ADHD diagnosis

-• clients beginning ADHD medication for the first time
+• patients starting medication for the first time

-• those who have used medication before and need a structured restart
+• those who have previously tried medication and want a structured restart

 Titration usually takes 3–4 months, though this varies between individuals.
 Some need a shorter period, while others benefit from closer or longer-term adjustments.